milvus-io/pymilvus/doc/source/res/Intro_to_Indexes.md

 }
 ```

-.. _ivfsq8h:
 ## IVF_SQ8_HYBRID

 Optimized version of IVF_SQ8 that requires both CPU and GPU to work.
-Unlike IVF_SQ8, IVF_SQ8H uses a GPU-based coarse quantizer, which greatly reduces time to quantize.
+Unlike IVF_SQ8, IVF_SQ8H uses a GPU-based
+coarse quantizer, which greatly reduces time to quantize.

 IVF_SQ8H is an IVF_SQ8 index that optimizes query execution.

 The query method is as follows:

 - If `nq` ≥ `gpu_search_threshold`, GPU handles the entire query task.
-- If `nq` < `gpu_search_threshold`, GPU handles the task of retrieving the `nprobe` nearest unit in the IVF index file, and CPU handles the rest.
+- If `nq` < `gpu_search_threshold`, GPU handles the task of retrieving the `nprobe` nearest unit in the IVF
+index file, and CPU handles the rest.

 - building parameters:

-building parameters:

   **nlist**: Number of cluster units.

 ```python
 # IVF_SQ8_HYBRID